-There are thousands of different summer schools all around the world, and each promises to offer a life-changing experience, but not all live up to these claims.
+There are thousands of different summer programs all around the world, and each promises to offer a life-changing experience, but not all live up to their lofty claims.
 By joining a summer program you’re investing significant time, trust, and resources, so it’s important that you do sufficient research to ensure that you make the best choice that you can.
 So how do you start?
 We’ve put together the ultimate guide to aid you in this decision, covering over 20 factors to consider - everything from aligning your summer program with your goals and interests to levels of student support and extracurricular activities.

 Do you want to attend a summer school at all?